MEDIEVAL/HISTORY/RELIG ST 112 — THE WORLD OF LATE ANTIQUITY (200-900 C.E.)

 3 credits.

 Have you ever wondered about human nature?
 What is our place in this world?
-Through readings, videos, and original images, we will explore and discuss Dante's answers from one of the greatest world literary classics, his Divine Comedy.
+Through readings, videos, and original images, explore and discuss Dante's answers from one of the greatest world literary classics, his Divine Comedy.
 From Hell, through Purgatory to Paradise, we will travel together with Dante in a universal tale of the journey of the human soul.
-Along the way, we will learn about Dante, his life and his works, development of literary history, historical and socio-political context of medieval Europe, the Mediterranean and the Middle East.
-We will make connections that cross today's geographic and cultural lines in an exploration of literary topics, the history of ideas, and shared history, pondering universal concepts and patterns in the development of civilization that can still be observed today.
-Enroll Info: None
+Along the way, learn about Dante, his life and his works, development of literary history, historical and socio-political context of medieval Europe, the Mediterranean and the Middle East.
+Make connections that cross today's geographic and cultural lines in an exploration of literary topics, the history of ideas, and shared history, pondering universal concepts and patterns in the development of civilization that can still be observed today.

 MEDIEVAL/HISTORY/RELIG ST 309 — THE CRUSADES: CHRISTIANITY AND ISLAM